mathieucans/snail-race-kata/snail-race-bet/Instructions.md

 1. Use test to implement the RaceResultProvider interface based on the real server
 2. Use the same tests to implement a RaceResultProviderFake that have same behaviour

-### Step 2.1 Write an exploratory test agains the http endpoint
+### Step 2.1 Write an exploratory test against the http endpoint
 Here we do not worry about exposing the infra

 * invoke the http endpoint